Why it matters

 How is average position different from mention rate?

 Mention rate measures how often you appear at all.
 Average position measures where you appear when you do appear.
 A brand mentioned rarely but always first (mention rate 20%, avg position 1.5) is not directly comparable to a brand mentioned often but always last (mention rate 60%, avg position 8.0).
 They measure different dimensions of visibility.
-The Cited Index benchmarks for both metrics are based on non-branded category queries.
+The Cited Index benchmarks for both metrics are based on non-branded category prompts.

 Does average position apply to all AI platforms?